 Body Art Studio licenses are good from January 1 to December 31.
 The license is not transferrable and license fees are not prorated.
 For new facilities, plans or blueprints for the proposed facility must be submitted along with a Plan Review Request Form (found here).
 Once plans are approved, a license application can be submitted and construction can begin.

 Body Art Operator licenses are good from January 1 to December 31.
 Licenses are not transferrable and license fees are not prorated.
-Body Art Operator licenses are divided into four classes: Tattooist, Piercer, General Operator (can do both tattooing and piercing), and Cosmetic Tattooing/Permanent Make-up.
+Body Art Operator licenses are divided into four classes: Tattooist, Piercer, General Operator (can do both tattooing and piercing), and Cosmetic Tattooing/Permanent Make-up (this is the license that covers microblading).
 Applicants must have a current OSHA approved, body art specific bloodborne pathogens certification along with a current CPR certification prior to applying.
 Applicants must have also received a complete series of Hepatitis B vaccinations prior to being licensed.
 In order to obtain a Body Art Operator license, they must complete an apprenticeship that meets the criteria found in the FDHU Rules and Regulations for Body Art Establishments.
 They must also take and pass the FDHU Body Art Operators Exam.
 Exams are administered by appointment only.

 Body Art Apprentice Permits are valid for three years from the date of issue.
 They are not transferrable, and are void once the apprentice obtains a Body Art Operator license.